-It is wonderful that many temples have in place educational pro- that make sense to them.
-They are not at grams for the youth that are both effective and popular.
+It is wonderful that many temples have in place educational programs for the youth that are both effective and popular.
 However, it is important for parents to have the attitude that these programs supplement but do not replace the need for them to teach Hinduism to their children in the home.
 Parents are indeed the first guru.
 They teach in many different ways, such as by example, explanation, and giving advice and direction.
 The child's deepest impressions come from what the parents do and say.
-Therefore, portant to making their life happier, more if the parents follow a systematic approach to teaching the child Hinduism as he or she grows up, Sanatana Dharma will be fully integrated into his or her life, making it less likely to be sidelined or abandoned in adult years.
+Therefore, if the parents follow a systematic approach to teaching the child Hinduism as he or she grows up, Sanatana Dharma will be fully integrated into his or her life, making it less likely to be side-lined or abandoned in adult years.